eric-s-s/dice-tables/README.md

 multiply_str(number), __str__(), __repr__() and get_dict() <-required for
 any IntegerEvents.

-They are all immutable , hashable and rich-comparable so that multiple names can safely point to the same instance of a Die, they can be used in sets and dictionary keys and they can be sorted with any other kind of die.
+They are all immutable , hashable and rich-comparable.
+Multiple names can safely point to the same instance of a Die, they can be used in sets and dictionary keys and they can be sorted with any other kind of die.
 Comparisons are done by (size, weight, get_dict,